 Customer service training is worth every penny.
-This is because the success story of all businesses is woven around excellent customer service.
+This is because apart from a company’s specialty products, the success story of all businesses is woven around excellent customer service.

 - 70% of customers’ buying experiences are influenced by how they feel they are being treated.
 (McKinsey)